 - Qagnax Cave - St. Paul Island.
 A lava tube where have been found remnants of unique dwarf mammoths (Mammuthus primigenius) who lived here around 3700 BC.

 - Viva Silva Cave - Heceta Island.
 The deepest known cave in Alaska, 242.9 m deep.

 - Brooks Falls - Kodiak Island.
 Low, some 2 m tall and approximately 80 - 100 m wide waterfall, which is world famous thanks to a large group of brown bears catching salmon and other fish.
 Sometimes up to 50 bears can be seen on this waterfall.

 - Cheshnina Falls - Valdez-Cordova.
 Tall waterfall with a high vertical plunge.
 Starts from the base of Chesnina glacier.

 - Falls Point Fall - northern Tanaga island.
 Some 60 - 80 m tall vertical plunge - a waterfall discharging directly in the sea.

 - Kasnyku Falls - Sitka.
-Some 150 m tall waterfall, flowing down along the cliff face.
+Some 150 m tall waterfall which flows down along the cliff face.
 Some 40 m wide.
-Waterfall looks very picturesque from the fiord, flowing among the trees.
+Waterfall looks very picturesque from the fiord, as it is seen flowing among the trees.

 - Nugget Falls - Juneau.
-Powerful, 115 m tall and some 30 m wide waterfall, sliding down along the cliff.
+Powerful, 115 m tall and some 30 m wide waterfall which slides down along the cliff.

 Other natural landmarks